iaime/LBUM/README.md

 To use the models, please follow the following steps:

-1. If you haven't already, install Docker and login
+1. If you haven't already, install Docker and start it up

 2. You will need the following 3 Docker images: iaime/lbum_preprocess, iaime/lbum_mafft, and iaime/lbum_amd64 (or iaime/lbum_arm64 depending on your platform).